 When you start listing on eBay, you might find yourself plucking prices out of thin air and not making any sales.
-Or at the other end of the spectrum – starting all your listings on 99p auctions and then being disappointed when they only receive one bid and actually go for that amount.
+Or at the other end of the spectrum – starting all your listings on 99p auctions and not being happy they only receive one bid and go for that amount.

 As with everything on eBay, it’s all about experimenting, trial and error and finding out what works for you.
 That said, there are a few things you might want to consider when it comes to how to decide on a selling price for eBay.